namehillsoftware/projectBlue/README.md

 The above will get you to code related to files, including getting files from the server, and in more nested contexts, file playback.

-Unfortuantely, other areas, such as the `res` folders, do not allow such structuring.
+Unfortunately, other areas, such as the `res` folders, do not allow such structuring.
 The test project will eventually reflect this folder structuring as well, especially if it grows to the same complexity as projectBlueWater.